 To the extent applicable, in evaluating the performance of teaching, reviews must consider at minimum: information from Student Experience Surveys, peer review(s), and, if any, personal statements for the review window.
 Instructor Reflection surveys are optional and may be included in a review at the request of the faculty member.
 For Career instructional faculty, Student Experience Surveys will be offered for all courses with five or more students, and these should be considered in the context of the response rate.
 Career instructional faculty are expected to undergo at least one peer review of teaching per review window (once per year in the first three years of employment and then once every three years after that).
 The department or unit will establish a time frame for notification to the Career faculty member before a peer review is conducted.

 To the extent applicable, Career instructional faculty will be reviewed based on their service.
-Service is defined in unit level rules and may include activities performed for the unit, University, field, and community
+Service is defined in unit level rules and may include activities performed for the unit, University, field, and community.

 To the extent applicable, in evaluating the performance of required professional development activities, the review will consider the availability of professional development funds, opportunities for professional development, and the Career instructional faculty member’s efforts to secure funding (if applicable).